GeoscienceAustralia/portal-core/README.md

 At anytime, you can request that your work be peer-reviewed and integrated by sending a pull request to merge your feature branch into `master-ga`.
 Do not merge other people's work into your feature branches.
-Do not keep your feature branches up-to-date with upstream by merging, consider rebasing instead.
+Do not keep your feature branches up-to-date with upstream by merging, rebase instead.
 Unrelated commits in your feature branches will make your work harder to merge in isolation into `AuScope/portal-core`.